-3. Inform / Notify 3.1. the trade union and/or the employees' representatives at the level of the purchaser, in the event that the share deal would trigger amendments to the (I) the recent and future economic status of the company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
-If no situation listed under (I) - (III) occurs, the applicable legislation provides for no obligation in this respect.
-However, such information/notification obligations may be provided under the collective bargaining agreements or internal regulations even if the situations under (I) - (III) do not occur.
-3.2. the trade union and/or the employees' representatives at the level of the target company, in case the collective bargaining agreements and/or employees' representatives at the level of the target company.
-4. Consult 4.1. the trade union and/or the employees' representatives at the level of the purchaser, in the event that the share deal would trigger (I) the recent and future economic status of the target company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
-If no situation listed under (I) - (III) occurs, the applicable legislation provides for no obligation in this respect.
-However, such information/ notification obligations may be provided under the collective bargaining agreements or internal regulations even if the situations under (I) - (III) do not occur.
-4.2. the trade union and/or the employees' representatives at the level of the target company, in case the collective bargaining agreements and/or employees' representatives at the level of the target company.
-5. Implement 5.1.
-The implementation of the share deal should occur after the completion of the information/consultation formalities, in case such information/ consultation obligations apply to the respective share deal.
-5.2.
+- 3.1.
+The trade union and/or the employees' representatives at its own level, in the event that the share deal would trigger amendments to the: (I) recent and future economic status of the company; (II) status, structure and future evolution of the workforce; and (III) the organisation of the workforce and employment contractual relations.
+If no situation listed under (I)-(III) occurs, the applicable legislation provides for no obligation in this respect.
+However, such information/notification obligations may be provided under the collective labour agreements or internal regulations, even if the situations under (I)-(III) do not occur. - 3.2.
+The trade union and/or the employees' representatives at the level of the target company, in case the collective labour agreements and/or employees' representatives at the level of the target company do provide for such obligation. - 4.1.
+The trade union and/or the employees' representatives at its own level, in the event that the share deal would trigger (I) the recent and future economic status of the target company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
+If no situation listed under (I)-(III) occurs, the applicable legislation provides for no obligation in this respect.
+However, such information/ notification obligations may be provided under the collective labour agreements or internal regulations even if the situations under (I)-(III) do not occur. - 4.2.
+The trade union and/or the employees' representatives at the level of the target company, in case the collective labour agreements and/or employees' representatives at the level of the target company do provide for such obligation. - 5.1.
+The implementation of the share deal should occur after the completion of information/consultation formalities, in the event that such information/ consultation obligations apply to the respective share deal. - 5.2.
 The law does not prescribe specific time periods to be observed when informing and consulting with employees.
-However, information needs to be given at such time as is appropriate to enable trade unions and/or employees' representatives to conduct an adequate study, and, where necessary, prepare for consultation.
+However, information needs to be given at such time as is appropriate to enable trade unions and/or employees' representatives to conduct an adequate study and, where necessary, prepare for consultation.
 Also, consultations need to take place in such a way as to enable employees' representatives to meet with the employer and obtain a response to any opinion they might formulate.

-- 1.1. the individual employment agreements, collective bargaining agreeements or internal regulations at the level of the target company, provide for special rights for employees or groups of employees as a result of the share deal.
-Such rights may refer to golden parachute rights, compensation rights in the event of a share sale, stock option rights etc.; - 1.2. there are any trade unions or elected employees' representatives at the level of the target company, or there is in place an European Works Council (EWC), and whether the collective bargaining agreeements or internal regulations provide additional rights in the event of a share deal. - 1.3. the share deal would impact (I) the recent and future economic status of the target company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
-In such case, additional rights would be granted by law to the trade unions/employees' representatives.
+- 1.1. the individual employment agreements, collective labour agreements or internal regulations at the level of the target company, provide for special rights for employees or groups of employees as a result of the share deal.
+Such rights may refer to golden parachute rights, compensation rights in the event of a share sale, stock option rights etc.; - 1.2. the mandate of any trade unions or elected employees' representatives at the level of the target company or the European Works Council (EWC) (if any) is valid, and their election duly took place; - 1.3. the collective labour agreements or internal regulations and/or internal policies in place at its own level provide additional rights towards employees' representatives in the event of a share deal; - 1.4. the share deal would impact (I) the recent and future economic status of the target company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
+In such case, additional obligations with respect to employees' information/consultation would be granted by law to the trade unions/employees' representatives.